wombleton/gitlaw-nz/acts/B/Bills of Exchange Act 1908.md

     (2) An acceptance is invalid unless it complies with the following conditions, namely:

-    *   (a) It must be written on the bill and be signed by the drawee; the mere signature of the drawee without additional words is sufficient:
+    *   (a) it must be written on the bill and be signed by the drawee; the mere signature of the drawee without additional words is sufficient:

-    *   (b) It must not state that the drawee will perform his promise by any other means than the payment of money.
+    *   (b) it must not state that the drawee will perform his promise by any other means than the payment of money.

     Compare: 1883 No 8 s 17